-Evaluation:
+J. Evaluation:

-The project report of a candidate shall be assessed for maximum of 100 marks [consisting of 70 marks for report evaluation by the internal and external guide and 30 marks for viva-voce examination.

-There shall be double valuation; one by internal guide and second by external guide for a maximum of SEVENTY (70) marks based on parameters specified by BOS inLaw .

-Internal Evaluation: The internal guide shall evaluate the report for a maximum of SEVENTY (70) marks based on parameters specified by BOS in Law .

-External Evaluation: An associate professor or professor level faculty member of other university shall do external evaluation for maximum of SEVENTY (70) marks.

-The average of internal and external shall be arrived to award final marks for a maximum of SEVENTY (70) marks based on parameters specified by BOS in Law .

-Viva-voce/Presentation: A viva-voce examination will be conducted for thirty [30] marks at the Department of Law, VSKU, Ballari and each student is expected to give a presentation of his/her work.

-The Chairman of the department and an expert appointed by the BOE chairman shall conduct the viva- voce examination.

-The Candidate who fails to attend and/or fulfil the requirements of the course shall not be eligible and he/she shall re-register for the course when offered.
+- a) The project report of a candidate shall be assessed for maximum of 100 marks [consisting of 70 marks for report evaluation by the internal and external guide and 30 marks for viva-voce examination. - b) There shall be double valuation; one by internal guide and second by external guide for a maximum of SEVENTY (70) marks based on parameters specified by BOS inLaw. - c) Internal Evaluation: The internal guide shall evaluate the report for a maximum of SEVENTY (70) marks based on parameters specified by BOS in Law. - d) External Evaluation: An associate professor or professor level faculty member of other university shall do external evaluation for maximum of SEVENTY (70) marks. - e) The average of internal and external shall be arrived to award final marks for a maximum of SEVENTY (70) marks based on parameters specified by BOS in Law. - f) Viva-voce/Presentation: A viva-voce examination will be conducted for thirty [30] marks at the Department of Law, VSKU, Ballari and each student is expected to give a presentation of his/her work. - g) The Chairman of the department and an expert appointed by the BOE chairman shall conduct the vivavoce examination. - h) The Candidate who fails to attend and/or fulfil the requirements of the course shall not be eligible and he/she shall re-register for the course when offered.

-Marks allocation for Internship report:
+K. Marks allocation for Internship report:

 Evaluation by Internal Guide for 70 Marks

 Sl.
 No Aspects Marks

 1 First presentation 07

 2 Second presentation 07

 3 Third presentation 07

 4 Introduction and Methodology 10

 5 Profile of the study area 07

 6 Theoretical Background of the Study 07

+7 Data Analysis and interpretation 15

+8 Summary of Findings, suggestions and Conclusion 10

+Total 70

+. ~

-7 Data Analysis and interpretation 15 8 Summary of Findings, suggestions and Conclusion 10 Total - · 70 Candidate shall submit the presentation reports to the department and should bring the same on the day of Viva-Voce examination.
+\ Candidate shall submit the presentation reports to the department and should bring the same on the day of Viva-Voce examination.

-Evaluatio on by an External Faculty for 70 Marks
+Evaluation by an External Faculty for 70 Marks

 Sl.
 No Aspects Marks

 1 Introduction and Methodology 15

 2 Profile of the study area 10

 3 Theoretical Background of the Study 15

 4 Data Analysis and interpretation 15

 5 Summary of Findings, suggestions and Conclusion 15

 Total 70

+Viva-voce by Chairman and an Expert Drawn from Other University for 60 Marks

-Sl.
-No Aspects Marks
+Aspects Marks

-1 Presentation Skills 05
+Presentation Skills 05

-2 Communication Skills 05
+Communication Skills 05

-3 Subject Knowledge 05
+Subject Knowledge 05

-4 Objective of the study/Methodology 05
+Objective of the study/Methodology 05

-5 Analysis using Statistical tools and Statistical Packages 05
+Analysis using Statistical tools and Statistical Packages 05

-6 Findings and appropriate suggestions 05
+Findings and appropriate suggestions 05

-Total 30
+Total

+Aspects Presentation Skills Communication Skills Subject Knowledge Objective of the study/Methodology Analysis using Statistical tools and Statistical Packages Findings and appropriate suggestions